DJ Clark Kent

-Rodolfo Franklin Sr. (born September 28, 1967), known professionally as Clark Kent or DJ Clark Kent, is an American hip hop record producer, DJ and music executive of Panamanian descent.
-His crew of DJs is called "The Supermen", and his DJ moniker is derived from the name of Superman's alter ego.
+Rodolfo Antonio Franklin II (September 28, 1966 – October 24, 2024), known professionally as DJ Clark Kent, was an American hip hop DJ and record producer.
+His crew of DJs was called "The Supermen", and his DJ moniker was derived from the name of Superman's alter ego.

+Early life and education

+Franklin was born in Crown Heights, Brooklyn, New York, on September 28, 1966, but would often say he was born in Panama as a way to pay tribute to his family's ancestry.
+Franklin was raised by his mother and grandmother.
+He attended Brooklyn Technical High School and the Hoosac School.
+He also attended Emerson College but did not receive a degree.
+Franklin's use of the name "Clark Kent" derived from the glasses he began wearing when he was a child.

 Music career

-In the late 1980s, DJ Clark Kent was rapper Dana Dane's DJ.
+In the late 1980s, Clark Kent was rapper Dana Dane's DJ.
 Around this time, Kent would DJ at clubs such as one just around the block from Downtown Records on West 26th Street in Manhattan which was a short-lived hip-hop hotbed with other DJs also performing there, such as Funkmaster Flex and Kid Capri.
 In 1989, he produced the remix for Troop's hit song "Spread My Wings."

+Around the early 1990s, DJ Clark Kent took over the job of MC for the then-titled New Music Seminar, a battle between the best DJs in hip hop.
+Renaming it "Clark Kent's Superman Battle for World Supremacy", he would go on to host the event for a number of years.
+One of the most famous battles in this arena was the legendary match between DJ Noize and DJ 8-Ball, with a victory for DJ Noize.

-He later scored his first street hit with the Junior M.A.F.I.A. song "Player's Anthem" which featured The Notorious B.I.G. and was also the first record that Lil' Kim appeared on.
+Clark Kent later scored his first street hit with the Junior M.A.F.I.A. song "Player's Anthem" which featured The Notorious B.I.G. and was the first record that Lil' Kim appeared on.
 The biggest hit he produced was "Loverboy" by Mariah Carey, which peaked at #2 in the US on Billboard's Hot 100 chart.
-He has produced tracks for artists such as Lil' Kim, The Notorious B.I.G., Mad Skillz, Estelle, Lil' Vicious, Mona Lisa, 50 Cent, Canibus, Slick Rick and Rakim, as well as groups like The Future Sound and Original Flavor, which were signed to East West Records and Atlantic Records respectively.
+In addition to his work with Mariah, Lil' Kim, and The Notorious B.I.G., Clark also produced tracks for artists such as Lil' Vicious, Mona Lisa, 50 Cent, Canibus, Mad Skillz, Estelle, Slick Rick and Rakim, as well as groups like The Future Sound and Original Flavor, which were signed to East West Records and Atlantic Records respectively.
 Both groups were signed by Clark, who was a director of A&R at Atlantic at the time.